jlburky/linux-config/README.md

 * `configurations` - files and directories that don't map directly to a user's `$HOME` directory.
-* `scripts` - scripts to automate the installation of configs (ending in `-config` and some help scripts as well. additional.
+* `scripts` - scripts to automate the installation of configs (ending in `-config` and some helper scripts as well. additional.
 * `repos` - stores external cloned (not stored in this repo) or forked (store in this repo) repos.